Policies

 Major Declaration

-Students seeking to change their major from a program of study outside of the College of Human Development, Culture, and Media must earn a 2.50 cumulative GPA in at least 12 credits taken at Seton Hall.
+Students seeking to change their major from a program of study outside of the CHDCM must earn a 2.50 cumulative GPA in at least 12 credits taken at the University.
 It is recommended that students declare their major prior to earning 60 credits.
-Any student in the College of Human Development, Culture, and Media who has not declared a major and who has completed 75 or more credits prior to October 15 preceding a spring semester, or prior to March 1 preceding a Fall semester, shall not be allowed to register or pre-register for any further courses at Seton Hall University without formally declaring an academic major.
-A hold will be placed on the student's record, which can only be removed with permission of the CASE Director and completing the Declaration of Major form.
+Any student in the CHDCM who has not declared a major and who has completed 75 or more credits prior to October 15 preceding a spring semester, or prior to March 1 preceding a Fall semester, shall not be allowed to register or pre-register for any further courses at the University without formally declaring an academic major.
+A hold will be placed on the student's record, which can only be removed with permission of the Office of the Dean and completing the Declaration of Major process.

 For questions regarding these policies please reach out to CHDCM@shu.edu.